Written by our Subject Matter Experts

 Our answer is the true, accurate answer that takes into account all fees that you might have to pay to get out on a $25,000 bond.

-If bail bond is $25,000 – how much do you pay for the premium, or main fee?
+If bail is set to $25,000 – how much do I pay for the premium, or main fee?

 The premium is typically 10-15% in most states.
 This is the base fee that every bail bonds company will require you to pay.
 For a $25,000 bail bond, this means $2,500 to $3,750 in costs that you need to pay.
 This amount is non-refundable and you will not be able to get this money back no matter what the outcome of the case is (dismissed, innocent, etc.).